Adobe Spark and Creative Cloud Deliver New Microsoft OneNote and Microsoft Teams Integrations for Schools

 “By creating these points of integration, Adobe and Microsoft are streamlining day-to-day workflows for teachers and students and making it easier for them to work together,” says Mala Sharma, Vice President and General Manager of the Creative Cloud Business, Marketing and Community, for Adobe.
 “We’re removing technical barriers to help everyone stay laser-focused on creativity and learning—especially at a time when online learning has become so prevalent.”

 To discover how Adobe Spark and Creative Cloud can drive digital literacy and improve student outcomes, visit our Creative Cloud for Education page.
 If your school uses the Canvas LMS, find out about Spark and Creative Cloud integrations with Canvas.
 If your school uses Flipgrid, learn more now about how you can post and view Adobe Spark videos inside the app.
+There are also exciting integrations available with Spark, Google Classroom, and Google Drive.

 And if you’re a business that uses Microsoft Teams and Adobe creative apps, learn more about our enterprise integrations.